sdiehl/wiwinwlh/tutorial.md

 Because a value will not be evaluated unless needed, if one desires to know for sure that an exception is either caught or not it can be deeply forced into head normal form before invoking catch.
-The ``strictCatch`` is not provided by standard library but has a simple implementation in terms of ``deepseq``.
+The ``strictCatch`` is not provided by the standard library but has a simple implementation in terms of ``deepseq``.

 ```haskell
 strictCatch :: (NFData a, Exception e) => IO a -> (e -> IO a) -> IO a